yarukha/android-wcet/wcec_dalvik/README.md

 The lexer cannot deal with odd number of " in strings, need to MANUALLY remove all of them for now

+CFG construction done; obviously needs to be revisited and double checked entry point needs to be defined